itssue/wwtd/README.md

 # wwtd

-wwtd is a chat bot built on the [Hubot][hubot] framework.
+WWTD is a slackbot built on the [Hubot][hubot] framework.

+This only works if you run this locally.
+Instructions will be added in the future, but below are the generic ones from [Hubot][hubot].

+Once it's running you can type in "/wwtd [your question]" like this:

+    /wwtd What should I eat for dinner tonight?

+And the bot will answer with a Trump quote, hopefully one that relates to what you've asked:

+    Trump steaks are the best.

 [hubot]: http://hubot.github.com
 ---

-Hubot README info:
+Hubot README info below.
+Not deleting this just

 ### Running wwtd Locally